Recruiting for non-recruiters made simple

 Employer branding: Refers to a company’s reputation or how it appears in the public’s eye.
 Prospective candidates will be more likely to apply to a company that has a positive employer reputation compared to other companies.

-Sourcing: This is a term that refers to identifying, reaching out to and attracting talent.
+Sourcing: This is a term that refers to identifying, reaching out to and attracting tech experts.
 It can involve organic or paid online advertising, in-person word-of-mouth advertising, database outreach, social media job postings, and more.
 As the demand for skilled professionals grows, recruiters are becoming increasingly more creative in the ways of sourcing new talent.

 Terms used to describe different types of interviews

 The process of attracting qualified candidates to your company means that recruiters have to adapt their interviews accordingly.
-A technical interview for a front-end developer can look a lot different than interviewing a mid-level manager for a pickle factory.
+A technical interview for a frontend developer can look a lot different than interviewing a mid-level manager for a pickle factory.

 To that end, here are some of the most common types of interviews that recruiters have to prepare for:

 Group interview: These are interviews that focus on volume rather than assessing individual candidates.
 Back in my hospitality days, once I went on a group interview together with more than 70 other people.
-By the time the recruiters were ready to hear us out (all candidates were divided in groups of 5-7) they were visibly tired and ready to call it a day.
+By the time the recruiters were ready to hear us out (all candidates were divided in groups of five to seven) they were visibly tired and ready to call it a day.
 It was one of the most intense experiences I have been a part of, period.

 Assessment center: Similar to group interviews, assessment centers are designed around hiring multiple people at once instead of individuals.
 The organizers (recruiters) will come up with a half-day workshop to test, assess, and observe how the candidates will perform their “mock-duties” and take it from there.